RobertWojtowicz/export2garmin/manuals/S400_BLE.md

 - Take a measurement with scale using app (scale starts sending requested BLE advertisements);
 - You should also synchronize scale using app after **replacing batteries**;
 - A full measurement (weighing and heart rate) is required, otherwise scale will **not send data**;
+- Don't turn off heart rate measurement in app, otherwise scale will **not send data**;
 - Update your system and then install following packages:
 ```
 $ sudo apt update && sudo apt full-upgrade -y && sudo apt install -y wget python3 bc bluetooth python3-pip libglib2.0-dev procmail